 Yet, do magic bullets exist?
-Are there fast and easy solutions to our goals and pains?
+Are there really easy solutions to our goals and pains?
 Not quite, and I’ll explain why.

-- “Look at how I made [insert $X] by sending ONE email”
+- “Look at how I made $XXXX by sending one email“

-- “Build your 6-figure online business with just X hours of work each week”
+- “Build your 6-figure online business with just X hours of work per week”

 - “This ONE secret method helped me gain 20,000 visitors in ONE week“

-- “Look at how I’m earning $XXXX while touring Bali/Thailand/Europe!”
+- “Look at how I’m earning $XXXX while touring Thailand“

-- “Look at how I made [insert $X] by sending ONE email” — Earning money online or via email is never from that ONE email sent but from the years that you spend building a relationship with your audience, and prior to that, building your audience.
-With no audience, there is no sales to speak of.
-And even if you have an audience, it doesn’t mean that these people believe what you say or will buy from you.
-Trust takes time to build, and to build trust, you need to show that you have expertise in what you’re teaching.
+- “Look at how I made $XXXX by sending one email” — Earning money online is not from sending one email, but from the years that you spend building your audience and developing a relationship with them.
+When you have no audience, you have no sales to speak of.
+Even if you have an audience, it doesn’t mean that these people will believe what you say or buy from you.
+You need to build trust which takes time, and you need to show that you have expertise in what you’re teaching.

-- “Build your 6-figure online business with just X hours of work each week” — How many people actually succeed online?
+- “Build your 6-figure online business with just X hours of work per week” — How many people actually succeed online?
 Very few.
 9 out of 10 startups fail, and this number is even higher for blogs.
-A survey of 1,000 bloggers revealed that 81% of them never even make $100 from blogging.
+A survey of 1,000 bloggers revealed that 81% don’t even make $100 from blogging.
 According to the survey, only 2% spend less than 2 hours a day blogging while making more than $150K a year.
-As someone who’s been in the industry for over 10 years, I can tell you that the actual percentage is more like 0.01% today as the market is saturated with tens of thousands of digital entrepreneurs hungry for a share of the pie, thanks to the make-money-online industry.
-And of those who “succeed” in the sense of earning massive wealth, many simply make money from selling products on how to “get rich quick” / “make money online.”
+Having been in the industry for over 10 years, I can tell you that the actual figure is more like 0.01% today as the market is extremely saturated.
+Out of those who “succeed” in the sense of earning massive wealth, many simply make money from selling products on how to make money online.
 Meaning, getting rich by selling the idea of getting rich.